WitchPuff/tomasulo-algorithm/readme.md

 ## Run

-Firstly, change change the path of your input file and output file in `tomasulo.py`.
+Firstly, change the path of your input file and output file in `tomasulo.py`.

 ```python
 # change the path of your input file and output file here